 I did my student teaching in Ann Arbor at Thurston Elementary School and subbed in many schools in Ann Arbor.
 I spent one year teaching 6th grade math at Clague, 7th grade math at Tappan, and Algebra 1/3 at Huron before becoming full time at Tappan.
-This is my fifth year at Tappan.

 I love to read, scrapbook, bake, travel, and do anything crafty.
 I am a huge Michigan Football fan.
 My favorite thing to do is spend time with my family.
-I have a two-year-old daughter and a baby due in November.

 Favorite Part About Tappan:

 I love that Tappan is a place where I enjoy being each day.
 I love getting to meet and learn with so many new students each year.
 I also love being able to work with people who inspire me.

 Teaching Experiences: 3 years at Pioneer High School, teaching Humanities, U.S. History, and World History and Geography, grades 9-12; 1 year at Scarlett Middle School, teaching Ancient History and World Geography, 6th and 7th grades

 Favorite part of Tappan: I'm looking forward to finding out this year!